I'm not the Immortal Artist. You are

 Immortal Artist is dedicated to exploring all aspects of art and creativity.
 We create new and innovative techniques which other artists can use to strengthen their own work.

 We work hard to show every aspect of creativity and to promote artists from around the globe.
 We strive to take creativity to its highest level and to support even the most radical forms of art.

 This blog uses the Living Blog concept, an idea created by Grey Cross

 Monday, April 1, 2019

 The Inescapable Truth of Art

 So striving for success is good.
-But when your whole focus is on the selling and not the creating, you lose yourself in the business of art and ultimately fail.
+But when your whole focus is on the selling and not the creating, you lose yourself in the business of art.
 When you shatter the illusion that you the worlds greatest gift to the art world and everything you make is covered in rainbows and fairy dust, then you can get down to the business of creating.
 When you stop trying to create for the masses and start creating for the one (you), then you may be surprised who suddenly finds your work irresistible.